 The study manuscript under the review procedure to include a Czech or Slovak written abstract (with 900–1200 characters, the author can deliver also a translation into English), 5–7 key words, an alphabetic list of sources and quoted literature and a brief author’s annotation in accordance with the below specimen.
 Notes or comments do not constitute a condition because they are intended to complete the text or to give a commentary thereon, not to refer to quoted literature.
 The quoted literature is to be referred to in the text in the Anglo-Saxon (Hardvard) way.
 The study manuscripts and the manuscripts of other contributions, which are not the subject of the review procedure, have to correspond to the Journal of Ethnology’s standards – the more detailed instructions for literature quotes, interpretation of bibliographical references and other matters are available under instructions.pdf.

-Because the contents of the Journal including the author’s contacts is spread and maintained in external bibliographical databases and the full-text version is published on the Journal’s Internet website after three years, and also taking into account the valid legal standards in the field of author’s right and personal data protection, each author of a reviewed contribution is obliged – after the text has been approved in the review procedure – to sign prior to the publication of the issue an agreement, which solves the issues of mutual obligations in the field of author’s right and personal data protection.
+Because the contents of the Journal including the author’s contacts is spread and maintained in external bibliographical databases and the full-text version is published on the Journal’s Internet website, and also taking into account the valid legal standards in the field of author’s right and personal data protection, each author of a reviewed contribution is obliged – after the text has been approved in the review procedure – to sign prior to the publication of the issue an agreement, which solves the issues of mutual obligations in the field of author’s right and personal data protection.
 Studies published in the Journal of Ethnology are also remunerated pursuant to internal scale of tariffs therefore it is necessary to enclose the author’s permanent address, his/her birth-certificate number and the account number, to which the charge is to be transmitted, to each contribution (the studies written in another than Czech and Slovak languages are not remunerated; the publisher pays, however, the translation into Czech).

 The image enclosure is to be submitted in JPG (definition of 300 dpi at least), the legends are to include also the author of a photography (if known), the date and – if the photography is taken over from another publication – the exact bibliographical data incl. the page number.
 The photos are remunerated pursuant to scale of tariffs in force; therefore, it is necessary to submit also the personal data of their authors (see above).
 The editors do the language correction in accordance with the Journal of Ethnology’s standards.